-Because before we finally reached Siem Reap, that's exactly what we got.
-Maybe it might not seem like much, but on the contrary, it was amazing to see emerald green rice fields after emerald green rice fields, white clotted sky and miles and miles of heavenly nothingness.
+Because, before we finally reached Siem Reap, that's what we got.
+Maybe it might not seem like much, but on the contrary, it was terrific to see emerald green rice fields after emerald green rice fields, white clotted sky and miles and miles of heavenly nothingness.

 Monoreach Angkor is a 4-Star hotel located on National Road No. 6.
 It's also the airport road as you come into town.
-The whole road is overflowing with one hotel after another.
-We were there in the beginning of October and there wasn't another tourist at the hotel during our stay.
-We had the place to ourselves and couldn't believe it.
+The whole route is overflowing with one hotel after another.
+We were there at the beginning of October.
+And the strange thing was, there wasn't another tourist at the hotel during that time.
+We had the place all to ourselves and couldn't believe it.

-Part of our tour was a trip to Tonlé Sap Lake which I'm told is the largest freshwater lake in South East Asia.
+Part of our tour was a trip to Tonlé Sap Lake, which is the largest freshwater lake in South East Asia.
 Depending on what time of the year you visit, the lake expands and then shrinks dramatically with the various changes in seasons.
-We were there in October and the lake was at its fullest due to the heavy rains that began in June.
+We were there in October, and the lake was at its fullest due to the heavy rains that began in June.

 But if you should be here during the dry season between November and May, you may not get the chance to take a boat ride on the lake.
 I would have to say that the best time to visit is between September and October, simply because this is the end of the rainy season and chances are, the weather will be perfect.